jumidev/terrabuddy/docs/core_concepts.md

 **Component variables in detail**

-tb loads variables in a cascade process, starting at the project root and moving down the filesystem to the component.
+cloudicorn loads variables in a cascade process, starting at the project root and moving down the filesystem to the component.
 For example for `prep/bastion/managed_disk`, the following yml files are loaded:

 1. **project.yml** in the project root, contains various key/value pairs
 1. **prep/env.yml** \